Become a Category of One Seller Through Effective Writing

 To fully understand why writing will help your sales (and eventually, your entrepreneurial) career, it starts by understanding the 3 key components that you consistently need to nourish as a top performer:

-As I outlined , this operating model I call TOC, comprises the fundamental layers of thriving as a performance-based knowledge worker.
+This operating model, comprises the fundamental layers of thriving as a revenue generator.

 When you improve the way you think, it changes the way you operate.
 When you change the way you operate, it increases the capacity to elevate your craft.